-Don’t be fooled.
-Just because this is a toddler mac and cheese recipe that’s great as a kid friendly pasta, that doesn’t mean it can’t appeal to the whole family.
+While this is a toddler mac and cheese recipe that’s great as a cheesy pasta for toddlers, it really wins because it can appeal to the whole family, too.

 This is a great, antioxidant-rich, post run meal too!
-Pasta for toddlers means pasta for the family.
+A cheesy pasta for toddlers means pasta for the family.

-Need quick pasta recipes for kids?
-You only need one pot, can use frozen broccoli, and is ready in less than 20 minutes!
+The best thing about this toddler mac and cheese recipe is that you only need one pot, can use frozen broccoli, and it is ready in less than 20 minutes!

 Those are all the makings for a great family meal and macaroni recipe for kids.
 Right?